lisaliao0817/AnimalBehaviorMonitoring/README.md

 This is a Next.js project for monitoring and logging animal behaviors.
 The system provides a web interface where researchers and volunteers can log and track animal behaviors for conservation and study purposes.

 ## Getting Started
+You can go to this website to access the app: https://animal-behavior-monitoring.vercel.app/

-To run this project locally, please follow these steps after cloning the repo:
+Or, if you want to run this project locally, please follow these steps after cloning the repo:

 1. **Install Dependencies**:
    Make sure you have all the necessary dependencies by running: